Skip to main content

 Accessibility is never a checkbox for us.
 It's lived reality — and it's the starting point for every engagement, not an afterthought.

-Vanessa Echandia · Behavioral Scientist · M.S.
-User-Centered Design (Brandeis) · Person with MS
+Vanessa Echandia · Director, Human-Centered Design & Accessibility · Person with MS

 Case Studies